 The lists and information should be issued to you as soon as practicable, and no later than 5 days after the request.
 This information is important to get from your bank if you are thinking about switching to another bank.

-THE RELEVANT DISPUTE RESOLUTION SCHEMES ARE:
+THE RELEVANT DISPUTE RESOLUTION SCHEME IS:

 - See Fact Sheet: Dispute Resolution